bamlakasmare12/Bamlak-s-Profile/README.md

-Hi I'm Bamlak
+Hi I'm Bamlak a computer science student

-am interested in programming, data analytics, and cybersecurity
+I'm interested in programming, data analytics, and cybersecurity